Urban legends about drugs: "Homeopathic" drug water

 In 2004–2005, an Internet rumor was being spread that claimed that LSD (and other drugs) were being diluted with water to extremely low concentrations, which allegedly made the drugs even more powerful, yet cheaper and undetectable.
 This is related to the pseudoscientific "Law of Infinitesimals", one of the principles behind homeopathy.
 However, there is no evidence that this actually has effects different from a placebo, or that a significant number of users or dealers were ever actually doing this.

 Drug testing

 The increasingly common practice of drug testing, especially urinalysis, has led to an increase in the number of drug users looking for ways to beat the tests, and has spawned a number of urban legends as a result.
-One should note that time is the only scientifically proven method for certainly passing a test, apart from not consuming any substances at all that are likely to be tested for.
+Time is the only scientifically proven method for certainly passing a test, apart from not consuming any substances at all that are likely to be tested for.
 However, this does not stop users from getting creative in their attempts to somehow shorten the detection times and/or mask the contents of their fluid specimens, with varying degrees of success or lack thereof.